Hire a Student

 - Interview selected students.

-- Make the job offer.
-When you are ready to hire, all positions classified as work-study need the Work-Study Authorization Form.
+- When you are ready to hire, all students classified as work-study need the Federal Work-Study Authorization Form submitted.

 - Have your student employee participate in Student Employment Training.